fleximeter/music_generator/README.md

 `tests.py` - Contains testing functionality

 `train.py` - Contains functionality for training models.

+`train_hpc.py` - A modified version of `train.py` for running on the University of Iowa Argon high-performance computing system.

 `xml_gen.py` - Contains an interface for working with `music21` and easily generating `music21.stream.Score` objects.